Naamloos/Databases2-Final/README.md

 ### Step-by-step
 1. Import the Netflix database from the `/dbs/` folder into MSSQL.
-2. Create a database in your MongoDB with the collection `Series`.
+2. Create a database in your MongoDB.
 3. Run the profiler once.
 4. (**OPTIONAL**) Edit `Config.json` with your database values.
 5. Run the profiler again.
 If all connections succeed, the setup was successful.